HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 Landmarks help structure a web page into distinct thematic regions, facilitating easier navigation for users of assistive technologies.
 For instance, a <a hreflang="en" href="https://www.afb.org/blindness-and-low-vision/using-technology/cell-phones-tablets-mobile/apple-ios-iphone-and-ipad-2">rotor menu</a> can help navigate between different page landmarks, while <a hreflang="en" href="https://webaim.org/techniques/skipnav/">skip links</a> can direct users to specific landmarks, such as `<main>`.
 Landmarks can be defined using various HTML5 elements.
 This semantic structure can also be applied with Web Accessibility Initiative – Accessible Rich Internet Applications (ARIA)'s <a hreflang="en" href="https://www.w3.org/TR/WCAG20-TECHS/ARIA11.html">landmark roles</a>.
 However, it's best to use native HTML5 elements whenever possible, in line with <a hreflang="en" href="https://www.a11y-collective.com/blog/the-first-rule-for-using-aria/">ARIA's first rule</a>.

-Although ARIA landmarks have traditionally been only visible to screen reader users, some sites are beginning to use tools like this <a hreflang="en" href="https://github.com/paypal/skipto">open source SkipTo script</a> which aggregates headings, and landmarks into a page-specific table of contents.
+Although ARIA landmarks have traditionally been only visible to screen reader users, some sites are beginning to use tools like this <a hreflang="en" href="https://github.com/paypal/skipto">open source SkipTo script</a> which aggregates headings and landmarks into a page-specific table of contents.
 Exposing the document structure to the user helps everyone's comprehension.
 SkipTo delivers what really should be basic browser functionality.
 This goes beyond the skip links that are discussed in a later section.

 <figure>
   <table>